It’s no secret that great minds think alike. That’s probably one reason why it’s common for people to choose a spouse based on their own profession.

 - Revised Pay As You Earn (REPAYE)

-If you’re a married couple working towards PSLF, you can reduce your monthly student loan payments now by filing your taxes separately.
+If you’re a married couple working towards PSLF, you can reduce your monthly payments now by filing your taxes separately.
 This works on either the PAYE or IBR plans if your spouse does not owe anything.

 However, it’s not that simple.